Web App Jump Start Comparison: Setup and Start

 Technical Debt Patterns: Copied and Pasted Code

-This is the sixth part in the series, “Technical Debt Patterns.”
-There are two (more more!) copies of the same bit of code, because some lazy (or unknowing) programmer copied a whole block and just edited a few lines.
-Sure, it’s a lot easier than figuring out the right refactoring, and it gets the job done.
+This is the sixth part in the series, “Technical Debt Patterns.“ There are two (or more!) copies of the same bit of code, because some lazy (or unknowing) programmer copied a whole block and just edited a few of the lines.
+Sure, it’s a lot easier than figuring out the right refactoring, and it gets […]

 Yes, Virginia, Continuous Deployment Does Have Controls and Approvals: Part 2